Bypolls 2019: Not only votes, but divided Opposition may help BJP in Bihar

 Congress to go solo?

-Notably, the Congress which is also one of the grand alliance constituents is yet to reveal its stand on the elections.
+Notably, the Congress which is also part of the grand alliance is yet to reveal its stand on the elections.
 This has raised speculations that the Congress party may go solo in the five assembly and one Lok Sabha seats.

 Manoj Jha appeals to partners

-Meanwhile, RJD national spokesman and Rajya Sabha MP Manoj Jha urged alliance partners to hold their horses.
-"We are experiencing a period of political adversity.
-I would urge allies not to make haste and take any decision that may not be in sync with the ground realities", Jha told reporters.
+Meanwhile, RJD national spokesperson and Rajya Sabha MP Manoj Jha urged alliance partners to hold their horses.

+Speaking to reports, Jha told "We are experiencing a period of political adversity.
+I would urge allies not to make haste and take any decision that may not be in sync with the ground realities".

-The NDA, which comprises BJP, Chief Minister Nitish Kumar's JD(U) and Union Minister Ram Vilas Paswans LJP, is yet to announce its candidates.
+On the otherhand, the NDA, which comprises BJP, Chief Minister Nitish Kumar's JD(U) and Union Minister Ram Vilas Paswans LJP, is yet to announce its candidates.

-There have been unconfirmed reports, though, that in Samastipur deceased LJP MP Ram Chandra Paswans son Prince is set to make his electoral debut.
+ACccording to PTI reports LJP MP Ram Chandra Paswans son Prince is set to make his electoral debut from Samastipur.

 Among the assembly segments, the JD(U) is expected to contest all four of its sitting seats leaving Kishanganj for the BJP, which had finished runner-up in 2015.

-The NDA had achieved spectacular success in the general elections, winning 39 out of 40 Lok Sabha seats and wresting from the RJD two assembly segments where by-polls were necessitated by disqualification of sitting MLAs upon conviction in criminal cases.

-The BJP-led NDA won a thumping victory in Bihar getting 39 of the 40 Lok Sabha seats.
+The BJP-led NDA registered a spectacular victory in Bihar getting 39 of the 40 Lok Sabha seats.
 While the RJD, the main opposition party in Bihar, drew a blank, the Congress managed to get a lone seat.